Atlanta Cerebral Palsy Lawyers

 Why Choose Cunningham Bounds?

-When it comes to something as important as your child’s future, you need a legal team that knows how to win.
+When it comes to something as important as your child’s future, you need a legal team that knows how to achieve favorable results.
 At Cunningham Bounds, we are that team.
 We have been representing the injured since 1958, and we have a long history of success.
 In fact, we have recovered billions of dollars in verdicts and settlements on behalf of our clients.
-We are prepared to fight for you and your child, using our extensive resources and our vast network of experts to build the strongest possible case on your behalf.
+We are prepared to fight for you and your child, using our extensive resources and our vast network of experts to build the strongest possible claim on your behalf.

 Call for a Consultation